corda/corda/docs/source/deploy-locally.rst

 You can request a static IP address from your ISP however this may incur a cost.

-If the IP address does change then this doesnt cause issues but it will result in an update to the network map which then needs to be propagated to all peers in the network.
+If the IP address does change then this doesn't cause issues but it will result in an update to the network map which then needs to be propagated to all peers in the network.
 There may be some delay in the ability to transact while this happens.